raulmarindev/rolling-thunder-again/README.md

 # Rolling Thunder Again

-This repo contains a simple boilerplate/starter/template to create a NPM library using Rollup and TypeScript, including importing a module from `node_modules` and converting it from CommonJS.
+This repo contains a simple boilerplate/starter/template to create a NPM library using Rollup, TypeScript and esbuild.
+By default, it allows building the package in the following formats: ESM, CommonJS and UMD.

 ## Getting started